dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/http-cookies.md

 [!code-powershell[Main](http-cookies/samples/sample2.ps1)]

-To return a cookie to the server, the client inclues a Cookie header in later requests.
+To return a cookie to the server, the client includes a Cookie header in later requests.

 [!code-console[Main](http-cookies/samples/sample3.cmd)]